uoe-agents/IGP2/docs/first_steps.md

    2. Append the ```--launch_process``` commandline option in the next step.
 This may also require you to specify your CARLA installation location using the ```--carla_path``` commandline option.
 2. Run the following command: ```python scripts/run.py --map Town01 --carla```.

-This will set your CARLA server to synchronous mode (this might make it look like the simulation is frozen while the world is updated), spawn agents into the CARLA world, and run until the ego vehicle has reached its goal or we have reached the iteration time limit.
+This will set your CARLA server to synchronous mode (this might make it look like the simulation is frozen while the world is updated), spawn agents into the CARLA world, and run until the ego vehicle has reached its goal, or we have reached the iteration time limit.

-It will also open up a separate pygame window, which will display the CARLA simulation from behind the ego vehice, with additional HUD information relating to telemetries and goal recognition.
+It will also open up a separate pygame window, which will display the CARLA simulation from behind the ego vehicle, with additional HUD information relating to telemetries and goal recognition.

 <hr />

 If you wish to run the same scenario but without CARLA, using our simple simulator, then you can just remove the ```--carla``` command line option and run the same command above.
-However, you may want to add the ```--plot 20``` option to plot the state of the world every 20 timesteps, as otherwise the simple simulator will not dispaly any visual feedback.
+However, you may want to add the ```--plot 20``` option to plot the state of the world every 20 timesteps, as otherwise the simple simulator will not display any visual feedback.

 In summary, the command to run Town01 without CARLA using the simple simulator and plotting is:
 ```python scenarios/run.py --map Town01 --plot 20```